nodatime/nodatime.org/src/NodaTime.Web/Markdown/1.0.x/core-types.md

 This is a companion page to the
 ["core concepts"](concepts), and ["choosing between types"](type-choices)
 pages, describing the fundamental types in Noda Time very briefly, primarily for reference.
-If you're not familiar with the core concepts, read those pages first.
+If you're not familiar with the core concepts, read the core concepts page first.

 Instant
 -------